ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/dirtyclr-messagebox.png">
 	<br>
-    <em>Figure 12 - DirtyCLR MessageBox shellcode execution with Clean Thread Call Stack</em>
+    <em>Figure 12 - DirtyCLR MessageBox shellcode execution with a clean thread call stack</em>
 </p>

 Let’s also see how `DirtyCLR` behaves against `Moneta`, `PE-sieve` and a top-tier EDR.

 ### Moneta
-`Figure 13` shows us no IoCs, setting up the anti-false-positive CLR filters, from the backdoored application.
-This is common behavior shared with a lot of .NET application but still allows us to perfectly blend-in within the CLR.
+`Figure 13` shows us no IoCs coming from the backdoored application, while setting up the anti-false-positive CLR filters.
+This is common behavior shared with a lot of .NET applications but still allows us to perfectly blend-in within the CLR.

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/dirtyclr-moneta.png">